Access to Antibiotics

 Cefiderocol access project

 Under the agreement with Shionogi, GARDP will be able to manufacture and commercialize cefiderocol through sub-licensees in almost 70% of countries worldwide (135 countries), most of which tend to have delayed access (if any) to novel antibiotics.
 The license territory includes all low-income countries, most lower middle- and upper middle-income countries, and select high-income countries.
-To deliver on this agreement, GARDP and Shionogi have teamed up with CHAI in a three-way collaboration agreement.

 Through this project, GARDP aims to forge new pathways and build sustainable networks so that cefiderocol—and, in the future, other antibiotics like it—can reach people in need.